-The interphase includes three periods: $G_1$ - pre-synthetic (post-mitotic), S - synthetic and $G_2$ - post-synthetic (pre-mitotic).
-The content of genetic material in the cell changes during the interphase: n - a haploid complement of the chromosome, c - the number of DNA complements.
+The interphase includes three periods: G_1 - pre-synthetic (post-mitotic), S - synthetic and G_2 - post-synthetic (pre-mitotic).
+The content of genetic material in the cell changes during the interphase: n - a haploid complement of the chromosome, c - the number of chromatids in the chromosome, c - the number of DNA complements.

 Pre-synthetic period.
 The cell grows, performs its functions.
-RNA, proteins, DNA nucleotides are synthesized in it, the number of chromosomes increases, ATP accumulates.
+RNA, proteins, DNA nucleotides are synthesized in it, the number of ribosomes increases, ATP accumulates.
 The period lasts 12 hours but it may take several months.
 The content of genetic material - 2n 1 chr 2c.